karma-runner/karma/README.md

 sudo ln -s $PWD/bin/testacular /usr/local/bin/testacular
 ````

-## What is it good for ?
+## What is it good for?

-Mostly for testing you code in multiple browsers (desktop, mobile, tablets):
+Mostly for testing code in multiple browsers (desktop, mobile, tablets):

-- executing tests during development
+- executing tests locally during development
-- executing tests on continuous integration server
+- executing tests on a continuous integration server

-## Let's do it
+## Let's do it!

 Go into your project and create a testacular configuration.
 Basically you need to specify the source files that you want to execute.